 - Working with self managed and plan managed clients means you get paid directly from the client or plan manager.

 - Access to all NDIS participants.
 If your business is NDIS registered, you can service all participants, however unregistered providers can only work with participants who choose self management or plan management.

 - Free listing of your business on the NDIS provider registry!

-NDIS participants looking for a new service provider may see an NDIS-registered provider as a less risky option.
+NDIS participants looking for a new service provider may see an NDIS registered provider as a less risky option.
 However, participants are more likely interested in the quality of service your business can deliver.
 Participants are also trying to find competitive pricing and providers who can offer a good service at prices below the NDIS Pricing Arrangements and Price Limits (NDIS Price Guide) are a very attractive option.